Published on :

 Kinshasa accuses Kigali of supporting this rebellion that UN experts and American officials have also pointed out, but Rwanda steadfastly denies, accusing in return Kinshasa, which also denies, of collusion with the FDLR, a movement formed by certain perpetrators of the Tutsi genocide in 1994 in Rwanda.

-On Monday, Washington announced that US Secretary of State Antony Blinken, in an appeal the day before to Rwandan President Paul Kagame, had urged the latter to cease “all support” for M23, expressing “deep concern about the impact of the fighting on Congolese civilians, who have been killed, injured, or displaced”.
+On Monday, Washington announced that US Secretary of State Antony Blinken, in an appeal the day before to Rwandan President Paul Kagame, had urged the latter to cease “all support” for M23, expressing “deep concern regarding the impact of the fighting on Congolese civilians, who have been killed, injured, or displaced”.
 He also called for respect for the agreement negotiated through Angola.

 A November 23 summit in Luanda ordered a ceasefire followed by the withdrawal of the M23 from captured positions, but no withdrawal has been observed to date.